 An EU Residence Card is also known as an EU certificate of the right of residence in the Republic of Lithuania.
 If you stay in Lithuania for more than three months in a six-month period, you must obtain an EU Residence Card.
 First, submit your application and documents through the Lithuanian Migration Information System (hereinafter MIGRIS).
 The certificate is issued no later than one month from the date of the application submission.
 It costs EUR 8.60 to issue the card.
 Find more information on the website of Migration Department.

 TIP: Have any specific questions?
 Schedule a meeting at International House Vilnius with a specialist from Employment Services in EN or RU.
 For migration and residence permit questions, contact the Migration Department.

 You're a full-time student in Lithuania and you already have your Temporary Residence Permit (TRP) or National visa (D)*.
 Are you interested in working alongside studies?
 Here's what you need to know.

-Non-EU Bachelor’s (undergraduate) students with a TRP for studies** are allowed to work up to 20 hours per week during their studies (no additional work permit is needed).
+Non-EU Bachelor’s, Master’s or PhD students with a TRP for studies** are allowed to work up to 40 hours per week during their studies (no additional work permit is needed).
 If you have National Visa (D), you will need to obtain a work permit (read more on MIGRIS).
-However, you can work more than 20 hours per week:

 Once you become a student, your TRP is valid for a study period of a maximum of two years.
 If your Temporary Residence Permit is set to expire in less than four months, apply on MIGRIS for a new TRP on the basis of studies and register for an appointment with the Migration Department.
 Price: EUR 120 (issued within two months), EUR 240 (issued within one month).